Mandyam Veerambudi Srinivasan: Criticism

 In 2020, a PubPeer comment pointed out issues related to undisclosed data re-use for two papers by Srinivasan.
 Srinivasan published two expressions of concern which confirmed the issues, but also argued that they do not affect the conclusions of the articles.

 In 2024, in a non-peer reviewed preprint, allegations of scientific misconduct were made against at least ten of Srinivasan's papers regarding honeybee odometry and navigation, including miscalculations, reuse of images, and manipulation of data.
 Srinivasan and his colleagues, his critics, and outside experts have discussed the allegations in non-peer reviewed forums.
 Srinivasan and colleagues have for example pointed out that the critics do not work in the research field, and claimed that the critics themselves made errors in their preprint.

 In an editorial in the Journal of Comparative Physiology A, Eric Warrant, the head of the sensory biology division at Lund University discussed the allegations and the process by which they played out.
 He said that the results of Srinivasan had been since been independently confirmed by other research teams, and maintained that though Srinivasan and colleagues are guilty of mistakes and sloppiness, the results of their work are valid.
 He particularly decried the manner in which the criticism was levied, which he says gave Srinivasan no time to respond before the claims were posted both on social media and Wikipedia.
+In a rebuttal also published in the Journal of Comparative Physiology A, Lior Pachter disputes Warrant's allegations, finding numerous inaccuracies and falsehoods in Warrant's editorial, and argues for the importance of truth in the advancement of science.

+Lior Pachter’s rebuttal has been refuted by Eric Warrant in a subsequent correspondence article [21], also published by the Journal of Comparative Physiology A. Warrant states that the conclusions of his original Editorial article (19) remain unaltered.

+Lior Pachter’s rebuttal has also been refuted by Mandyam Veerambudi Srinivasan in a subsequent correspondence article [22], also published by the Journal of Comparative Physiology A. Srinivasan states that, even a year after he and his colleagues provided extensive counter arguments [16, 23] to the claims of scientific misconduct made by Luebbert and Pachter in their arXiv preprint [14], Pachter [20] continues to repeat the same allegations in his response to Eric Warrant’s Editorial [19].

+A further correspondence article written by Geoffrey Stuart [24], also published by the Journal of Comparative Physiology A, points to major flaws in the statistical simulation models that were used by Laura Luebbert and Lior Pachter to make their claims.
+A detailed description of these flaws is given in [25].